List of Prince George's County Public Schools middle schools: Drew-Freeman Middle School

 Drew-Freeman Middle School (Area 3, District 3, grades 6–8, Weblink) is a comprehensive school located in Suitland.
 The principal is LeTrecia Gloster.
 The school hours are 7:45 am to 2:50 pm.
 There are approximate 843 students enrolled as of September 2009.
 There is a mandatory uniform policy in place at this school.

 Drew-Freeman was originally established as Francis Scott Key Junior High School.
 The school relocated to its current location at what used to be known as LaReine High School, an all-girls Catholic school.
 The school had also been designated a science, mathematics, and technology magnet school for a number of years prior to the relocation.
 LaReine High School was shuttered in 1992 and stood unoccupied until the school was reopened as a public middle school.

 Dr. Jesse L. Freeman Jr. was then principal at Francis Scott Key, who died in 1994.
 He had been instrumental in the implementation of the science, mathematics, and technology center at Francis Scott Key and several other schools throughout the county.
 Upon relocating to the former LaReine High School facility, the community wanted to rename Francis Scott Key after famed African-American physician and medical researcher, Dr. Charles R. Drew.
 Others wanted to rename the school after f Freeman.
 A compromise was made and the facility was named Drew-Freeman Middle School.

 The science, mathematics, and technology magnet program was eliminated at Drew-Freeman and at all other locations within PGCPS, in 2006.
 This left Drew-Freeman as a comprehensive school with the America's Choice School Design Signature Program.

 As of 2009, 56.4% and 30.1% of all students were proficient in reading and mathematics, as determined by the state administered MSAs.
 62.1% of all students qualified for the government-funded free or reduced lunch program.

 District Heights Elementary School, Suitland Elementary School, Edgar Allan Poe Elementary School, Bradbury Heights Elementary School, Morningside Elementary School, William Beanes Elementary School, and Forestville Elementary School all feed into either Drew-Freeman Middle School, or the Andrew Jackson Academy.
 Both Middle Schools then feed into Suitland High School.

 Dwight D. Eisenhower Middle School

 Dwight D. Eisenhower Middle School (Area 1, District 1, grades 6–8, Weblink) is a comprehensive middle school located in the Prince George's County side of Laurel.
 The school is named after the 34th President of the United States, Dwight D. Eisenhower.
-The principal is Brenda Chapman.
-The school hours are 9:00 am to 3:40 pm.
+The principal is John Mangrum.
+The school hours are 9:30 am to 4:10 pm.
 There are approximately 744 students enrolled as of September 2009.
 This school has a mandatory uniform policy in effect.

 74.5% and 55.4% of all students tested proficient in reading and mathematics, respectively, as indicated by scores on the state administered MSAs, in 2009.
 53.9% of all students qualified for the government-funded free or reduced lunch program.

 Eisenhower students go on to Laurel High School for their high school studies.